soyoahn/soyoahn.github.io/now.md

 - I'm thinking about getting back into jewelry-making--something I loved in high school.
 Soldering kits + pliers are about $150 all-in so why not?
 Early birthday present for myself, maybe.

 Depressing Stuff Happening Now:
 - Having a slight existential crisis.
-It's hard watching the world burn and seeing wasted human potential everywhere. **What I could use right now is your recommendations (books, music, movies that have changed your life/perspective/stress levels).** I crave time with kindred spirits but I crave time alone more.
+It's hard watching the world burn and seeing wasted human potential everywhere. **What I could use right now is your recommendations (books, music, movies that have changed your life/perspective/stress levels).**
+- I desperately crave time with kindred spirits but I crave time alone more at the moment.
 - For the first time in my life, I don't know what's next and I'm crazed with the fear of uncertainty.
 - I feel like I'm supposed to be doing else but it's very hard to continue believing in myself.
 I don't know how to break out of this yet.